bellsraafi/qa-exercise/README.md

 - Commit each exercise once you've finished with it.

 #### Exercise #1
-- Create Page Object Model framework for https://rise.capital to do the exercise 2 & 3
+- Create Page Object Model framework for [https://rise.capital](https://rise.capital) to do the exercise 2 & 3
 - Driver manager pattern.
 We should be able to run the test framework against Chrome, Firefox and Microsoft Edge browsers

 #### Exercise #2
-Click on the Products
+Click on the "Products" Menu
 - Assert that the "Build Wealth" is included in the submenu list
 - Click on the "Build Wealth" submenu
 - Capture and Print all text in H1 tag on the page